(309) 555-0100

 Post-mitigation testing

-After a mitigation system starts operating, follow-up testing is how you confirm it's actually working.
+After a mitigation system starts operating, post-mitigation testing is how you confirm it's actually working.
 A running fan doesn't automatically mean the levels dropped — you need a measurement.
-The radon testing page handles that request, but it's worth mentioning here because post-mitigation testing is a normal part of the process, not an upsell.
+The radon testing page handles that request, but it's worth mentioning here because testing after mitigation is a normal part of the process, not an upsell.

 15

-A strong mitigation lead includes the result, property type, deadline, and the reason for the request.
-Someone with a home inspection deadline needs different follow-up than a homeowner doing a planned basement renovation or a landlord reviewing a rental portfolio.
-The more useful context you share upfront, the faster the follow-up can start with the right questions instead of basic clarification.
+A strong mitigation request includes the result, property type, deadline, and reason for reaching out.
+Someone with a home inspection deadline needs different next-step details than a homeowner planning a basement renovation or a landlord reviewing a rental portfolio.

 Location